 The certificate will emphasize experiential learning and the development of critical thinking, writing, and oral communication skills, which will prepare students to be strong contributors to the cybersecurity discourse and community.
 Completing the certificate enhances student's candidacy for positions in cybersecurity by demonstrating understanding of the relevance of the human factor in cyberattacks and cybersecurity.

-This program is open to any matriculated undergraduate students, and is awarded at the time of completion of the baccalaureate degree.
+This program is open to any matriculated undergraduate students.
+Certificates are awarded only at the time of completion of the bachelor's degree and cannot be awarded either as a stand-alone program of study or after completion of the first bachelor's degree.